Tatrabbit/libtatini/README.md

 ```
 $ tatini --flavor foods.ini \
   -i fruits.ini -i vegetables.ini \  # Read fruits, then merge veg into it
-    -o vegetarian_menu.ini \         # ...tnen write the state into a file
+    -o vegetarian_menu.ini \         # ...then write the state into a file
     -i meats.ini -o regular_menu.ini # Now add some meat, and write another!
 ```